Health Information

 Known to be a relatively healthy breed, the Finnish Lapphund can be affected by a few health concerns including eye diseases and hip dysplasia.
 Fortunately there are now health checks and tests for some of these conditions and ethical breeders worldwide are doing everything they can to limit their appearance and impact on bloodlines and future generations.

 In essence, when looking for a puppy of any breed you should ask to see copies of both parents health results.
+Skip ahead if you just want to know what this means for your pet.

 Typical Health testing done for Finnish Lapphunds include: